splunk/public-o11y-docs/logs/logviews.rst

 Both types of logs charts automatically update to dashboard filters.
 Filter and aggregate logs in Log Observer before creating a log view or log timeline chart.

 .. note:: Log Observer Connect customers can only create logs charts in dashboards if each Log Observer Connect connection name is unique.
+If you create a log timeline chart that does not function properly, reach out to your Log Observer Connect administrator to see if each Log Observer Connect connection name is unique.

 .. _create-logviews-chart: